kimsejas/PostCrate-iOS-App/README.md

 ## Step 2: Breakdown into Sprints

-Week 8 Sprint 1: Set up the project and login/create account screen with local data persistence by Tuesday Nov 7th
+Week 8 Sprint 1: Set up the data structures for post and categories begin building the view for the homescreen by Tuesday Nov 7th

-Week 9 Sprint 2: Build Home Screen and Add Post Screen (figure out API) by Tuesday Nov 14th
+Week 9 Sprint 2: Finish home screen and Add Post Screen (figure out API) by Tuesday Nov 14th

 Week 10 Sprint 3: Build Detailed Category Screen and Add Category Screen by Tuesday Nov 21st